vol-dev/vdo.ninja/phone2webcam.md

 ## Use Cases

-OBS VirtualCam is fully compatible with OBS.Ninja and is useful for connecting MULTIPLE different OBS mixers together remotely, so you can take turn producing a show.
+OBS VirtualCam is fully compatible with VDO.Ninja and is useful for connecting MULTIPLE different OBS mixers together remotely, so you can take turn producing a show.
 You can also use it to turn your smartphone into webcam.
 You can also share your "live show" with a small group of friends, perhaps those who are also in the show with you, so everyone has a real-time view of the show that is going on.

 ## Notes